slatedocs/slate/source/includes/_attribution.md

 }
 ```

 This endpoint will receive both attributed app installs as well as app opens/sessions from an install attribution platform.
 Installs will be processed, stored, and used in reporting.
+(This service is only available for install attribution platforms.
+If you are representing an install attribution platform, please <a href="mailto:support.integrations@chartboost.com">contact our Chartboost Partner Integrations Team</a> for a platform-specific API token and platform-specific secret to authenticate with this service.)

 ### HTTP Request